AanZee/conventions/styling/CSS.md

 ### Rules should be ordered based on specificity

-- If you use Less or Sass you should create different directories for each group.
+- If you use Less or SCSS, you should divide your code across multiple files and organize it in different directories.
+The groups and order can be found in the list below.
+- With Less or SCSS, never divide a rule group (e.g. BEM block) across different files.
+- With Less or SCSS, never combine different rule groups (e.g. BEM blocks) in one file.
-- Avoid sub-folders to group files within a group.
+- Never use sub-folders to group files within a group.
 - Rules within vendors, utilities, or layout are [immutable](http://csswizardry.com/2015/03/immutable-css/).

 **Order should be:**